rwxrob/zet/20220524031244/README.md

 # Using Vault Instead of Keycloak

+Update: Vault does *not* support the `grant_type=password` that many authorization flows have established despite it being discouraged by OAuth itself.
+This may be the singular reason so many people are stuck on Keycloak, because their `klogin` programs use `password`.

 All I had to read was that Vault is written in Go 1.17 from Hashicorp and Keycloak is an ancient Java application from a company that was acquired by RedHat to make my decision about an IAM provider for my home